jess-alexander/YelpCamp-tutorial/readme.md

 * User can only edit his/her campgrounds
 * User can only delete his/her campgrounds
 * Hide/Show edit and delete button

+# Editing Comments
+* Add Edit Route for Comments
+* Add Edit Button
+* Add Update Route

+# Deleteing Comments
+* Add Destroy Route
+* Add Delete Button

+# Authorization (figure out what they are allowed to do)
+* User can only edit his/her comments
+* User can only delete his/her comments
+* Hide/Show edit and delete button